-The species is terrestrial and inhabits pine forest and bunch grass above the timberline; usually being found under rocks and logs on moist soils.
-It can tolerate some level of habitat disturbance, provided that this is not too serious.
+The species is terrestrial and inhabits pine forest and bunchgrass above treeline; usually being found under rocks and logs on moist soils.
+It can tolerate some level of habitat disturbance, provided that it is not too severe.
 It reproduces by direct development.

-The habitat of this species has been heavily disturbed at lower elevations, especially due to logging, agriculture, and human settlement.
+The habitat of this species has been heavily disturbed at lower elevations, especially due to logging, agriculture (including slash and burn practices) and human settlement.
 It might be more secure at higher elevations, where human impacts have been less severe.
-In 2003, pine forest at both the upper and lower elevations on Cofre de Perote were found to have been extensively cut for pastures for cattle, and as a result of logging.
+In 2003, pine forest at both the upper and lower elevations on Cofre de Perote were found to have been extensively cut for pastures for cattle and as a result of logging.

 This species has not been recorded in any protected areas.
 It is protected by Mexican law under the "Special Protection" category (Pr).

 There is an urgent need for improved protection of the forest habitat of this species.

 Surveys are required to determine the full distribution of this species.

 Listed as Endangered because its extent of occurrence (EOO) is 894 km2, it occurs in fewer than five threat-defined locations, and there is a continuing decline in the extent and quality of its habitat in west-central Veracruz.

 IUCN SSC Amphibian Specialist Group 2016.
 Pseudoeurycea melanomolga.
 The IUCN Red List of Threatened Species 2016: e.T59386A53983101. http://dx.doi.org/10.2305/IUCN.UK.2016-3.RLTS.T59386A53983101.en .Downloaded on 23 January 2019